Assessment concepts and lifecycle

 assessment based on estimation due to non-filing or insufficient information

-(VAT s 31 explicitly authorizes estimation; TaRMS also
+(VAT section 31 explicitly authorizes estimation;

 operationally raises estimates after a defined delay).